-A well planned pool design is critical to the long term function and enjoyment of your new inground swimming pool.
-It starts with a meeting with our skilled designers who will collaborate with you to explore your lifestyle and vision.
-The goal is to perfectly plan the exact pool size, shape, placement and any extra features you may want.
-Coogan's has designed and constructed thousands of inground pools and can provide you with the latest innovative ideas, inspiration and workable solutions for your backyard dream.
+At Coogan’s Design•Build we know that a well planned pool design is critical to the long term function and enjoyment of your new inground swimming pool.
+Your successful project begins with a consultation with our skilled designers who will collaborate with you to explore your lifestyle and vision.
+The goal is to perfectly plan the exact pool size, shape, placement and any extra features you may want with your pool.
+Coogan’s has designed and constructed thousands of inground pools and can provide you with the latest innovative ideas, inspiration and workable solutions for your backyard dream.
 We can also help you with placement and integration of multiple hardscape structures such as an outdoor kitchen, pool house, pergola or a cozy stone fireplace.
-With our help you can be sure the finished project will have a well planned, natual flow.
+With our help you can be sure the finished project will have a well planned, natural flow.
 To ensure this, a professionally scaled, hand drawn rendering along with a 3D design is created to ensure every aspect is perfect.
-After the plan is approved by you, we'll provide you with a clear, easy to understand contract, and request a deposit to secure the next available spot on our schedule.
+After the plan is approved by you, we’ll provide you with a clear, easy to understand contract, and request a deposit to secure the next available spot on our schedule.
 The excitement of transforming your backyard is about to begin.

 Step 1 – Excavation